-- a Yes, this is reviewed on each company during their inspection audits and information found is entered into the NY DPS database. - b.
-Surveillance of cast iron is covered during the inspection and recorded in the NY DPS database. c.
+- a Yes, this is reviewed on each company during their inspection audits and information found is entered into the NY DPS - b.
+Yes.
+Surveillance of cast iron is covered during the inspection and recorded in the NY DPS database. - c.
+Yes.
 NY DPS issued its Gas Emergency Plan Order on December 18, 2013.
-The order requires operators to submit emergency plans with consideration of the best practices developed by staff, and in conjunction with working groups at Staff's 2019 pipeline safety seminar. - d.
-All incident notifications are reviewed by NY DPS staff and documented in the INL database or PAS application. - e.
+The order requires operators to submit emergency plans with consideration of the best practices developed by staff in addressing this issue. - d.
+Yes.
+All incident notifications are reviewed by NY DPS staff and documented in Pipeline Audit System (PAS) application. - e.
+Yes.
 As directional drilling/boring procedures are submitted by the operator or its contractors they are reviewed by NY DPS staff members.
-If an areas of concern is found, they provide comments back to the operator. - f.
+If an areas of concern is found, they provide comments back to the operator or the contractor. - f.
+Yes.
 All threat analysis procedures submitted by the operator are reviewed by staff members.
-After review comments are provided back to the operator. g.
-Inside regulators are documented for each operator and information is entered in the NY DPS database.
+After review comments are

-6 Did the State verify Operators took appropriate action regarding advisory bulletins issued 1 since the last evaluation?
-(Advisory Bulletins Current Year) Yes = 1 No = 0 Needs Improvement = .5
+- g.
+Yes.
+Inside regulators are documented for each operator and information is entered in the NY DPS database. - 6 Did the State verify Operators took appropriate action regarding advisory bulletins issued 1 since the last evaluation?
+(Advisory Bulletins Current Year)

-Yes, this item is reviewed during the inspection audit and meetings, seminars or other official meetings with operators.
+Yes, this item is reviewed during the inspection audit, meetings, seminars or other official discussins with operator's representatives.